baudneo/cync-lan/docs/DNS.md

 # Firmware differences
-:warning: There are changes in newer firmware! :warning:

 Check your DNS logs and search for `xlink.cn`, if you see DNS requests then you have some older devices.
 If you don't see any devices for `xlink.cn` search for `cm.gelighting.com`,